merbah3266/shizuku-auto-starter/README.md

 | `service.sh`         | Main script – auto-runs after boot |
 | `shizuku_exec.log`   | Log file – created automatically  |
 | `module.prop`        | Metadata file for Magisk module   |
+> [!WARNING]
+> Use of this module is entirely **at your own risk**.
+> The developer is not responsible for any damage to your device or data resulting from improper or unsupported use.